 Although cauliflower gratin won’t exactly earn praise from calorie counters, it’s one of my favorite recipes to make in the fall.

-You’ll start seeing white, bright orange and purple cauliflower very soon at farm stands, although according to Jocelyn Craig at Sylvester Manor, the crop is a little late this year.
+You’ll see white, bright orange and purple cauliflower at farm stands.
 Typically, cauliflower grows best in cooler weather in very nutrient-dense soil.

 This gratin’s preparation is similar to a classic potato gratin, except here flour is needed.